lsmigiel/line-follower/README.md

 # line-follower
-Program designed to control a robot, which job was to follow the black line and transport balls
+Program designed to control a robot, whose job was to follow the black line and transport balls